Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 ![](./images/viscosity/viscosity-2.jpg)

 3. Add your server's IP address and configure the port according to your configuration.

 4. Under authentication, In Type scroll down to `SSL/TLS Client (PKCS11)`

 ![](./images/viscosity/viscosity-3.jpg)

-5. Locate your ca.crt file.
+5. Select the CA file for your connection

+Optional: Select the `ta.key` in the `TLS-Auth` section

 6. Click the Add button next to the Providers field and select the PKCS#11 module for your Nitrokey.
 Multiple providers can be specified.